wizeHung/jira-crack/README.md

   ```
 AAAB+g0ODAoPeJyNU12PojAUfedXkOzjBmzRwY+kySriyIo6DrCT9a3iVTrD17bFGffXLwhmPjRmE15o7zn3nHNvv3lFqg5zrmKkImOA+wNkqoFvqQYyDGXPAdIoy3PgustCSAX4xxwWNAFiLedz+9Fyhq5icaCSZemYSiAVUEMdDSPlBmQMIuQsr1AkSGOWMAlbNa4B6uaoRlLmYtBq/Y1YDDrLlDllqYSUpiHYbznjx6Zbr6+hbvkpz4zTs0p7y2rqhevMHd8eK4si2QBf7gIBXBANn8Xd4Mp5ti1CqVc/msh28pVy0C+IbtTSULIDEMkL+JTlx/Mb8FIVtaB0zevSJp5fZePKnKF4xeY9xlOJfaBxcRoG2dFYNPRfiZZ8T1Mm6roq6TJo3G/ruIN1bJg6xr1BDyGsWFkqS7F2GX5MhJ7oz/RAt6y8+rFPyjM9zJK6xUUsjdgpFRGZW8iarKxJ27v/zhLjPnl9Sqcrx/Lcdb4wZv31ygmmeBYf//xOWiNv7XaXuwhPneDhpZV1Ealb/GdqnqS8clr7b8bsjInrjD17obnY7PTv7rq4Y5oIf9qaa4vqAT8AL+Gj0ZOtIfcn1oKlMdEc358pL3A8DwObCHVRr93G117N5T4+FDyMqICvb+Yj+DSxnDPRmC7lkysWmiGdlI+G/j+VCElqMCwCFGxrnjz1G0V5MDwiLbn3gPiP6BUqAhRxlZk+6MN8sZsehGcEYqlhbQxMyg==X02o0
   ```
- if it didn't work again. you need to generate it your self. i described how to do that below voala! jira's been activated for 5 months. after that you can just repeat these steps for another 5 months <br />
+ if it didn't work again. you need to generate it your self. i described how to do that below <br />
+  voala! jira's been activated for 5 months. after that you can just repeat these steps for another 5 months <br />
   i've tried contacting them to fix this but hasn't got a response yet  (: <br />
   if your still not able to crack jira with this code. it may have been banned by jira's Team. instead you can use this repo [atlassian-agent](https://gitee.com/pengzhile/atlassian-agent)  (all credits to him) and use atlassian-agent to generate a new license Code which will activate Jira until 2089.